-Good Sunday Morning November 15, 2009Posted by mariemanthey in History, Leadership, Mindfulness, Primary Nursing, Values.
+Good Sunday Morning November 15, 2009Posted by mariemanthey in Academia, History, Leadership, Values.

 During this past year I have been seeped in history.
 Both of nursing in general and in the history of the School of Nursing at the University of Minnesota where a centennial celebration took place last week.
 This school is the first on-going school of nursing to start in an academic institution anywhere in the world, as far as we can tell.
 (Columbia TC started at a graduate level).

 I have been studying the work of the instigator of this school, a physician named Richard Olding Beard.
 His writings clearly demonstrate why nurses need to be educated, not merely trained, as the title of one article attests: “The Educated Spirit of the Nurse”.